 It is your responsibility to take out adequate cover, as set out in our rules, and to think about the effect that your PII policy's terms and conditions might have on your business.

 If you are a Principal firm with Appointed Representatives (ARs) you must hold compliant PII to cover the activities of your current and former ARs (including Introducer Appointed Representatives) where required to do so by our rules.

 Firms carrying on the following activities should refer to the PII requirements in chapter 3 of the Prudential sourcebook for Mortgage and Home Finance Firms, and Insurance Intermediaries (MIPRU 3):

 - insurance distribution activity

 - home finance mediation activity

 - Mortgage Credit Directive article 3(1)(b) credit intermediation activity

-Personal investment firms that are category B firms or exempt Capital Adequacy Directive (CAD) firms should refer to the PII requirements in chapter 13 of the Interim Prudential sourcebook for Investment Businesses (IPRU-INV 13).
+Personal investment firms should refer to the PII requirements in chapter 13 of the Interim Prudential sourcebook for Investment Businesses (IPRU-INV 13).